NiklasRosenstein/slap/docs/content/commands/run.md

 # `slap run`

-Runs one of the commands from the Slap configuration.
-This is similar to `npm run` and `yarn run` for JavaScript projects.
+Runs a command, using the commands configured under the `[tool.slap.run]` section as a source for aliases.

+If there is an active virtual environment and you are not already in a virtual environment, it will be activated before the command is run.

 <details><summary>Synopsis</summary>
 ```